Stipend and Overall Budget

 If stipends are included for two or more faculty members in a single proposal, it must be made clear how the expertise of each is essential to the completion of the project.
 A faculty member may participate in only one proposal for each of the SoTL and Faculty Research grant programs.

-Stipend requests are also subject to UNC Charlotte Policy 101.15 and and UNC System Classification and Compensation policies and guidelines newly enacted for 2017-2018.
+Stipend requests are also subject to UNC Charlotte Policy 101.15 and and UNC System Classification and Compensation policies and guidelines.
 If you have questions about your stipend limitations and policies, please speak with your department chair, departmental budget manager, or Human Resources.

 Budget Documentation and Modification

 Precise budget documentation should be included, especially for travel and equipment, such as actual quotes from specific vendors.
 If faculty from more than one department are involved, specify which department is the home department for budget purposes.
-In order to accommodate the budgetary fiscal year at UNC Charlotte, budget submissions for SoTL programs are typically on an 18-month budget cycle, from January 15 to May 30 for the first year and July 1 for the second year.
+In order to accommodate the budgetary fiscal year at UNC Charlotte, the budget cycle will be from January 15 to May 30.

 The committee reserves the right to modify any budgetary requests that it considers unreasonable or unexplained and may reduce allocations to all funded proposals to accommodate the funding of a greater number of projects.